mlswg/mls-protocol/draft-ietf-mls-protocol.md

 coming from a member of the group in a particular epoch, but not encrypted.

 PrivateMessage:
-: An MLS protocol message that is both signed by its sender, authenticated as coming from a member of the group in a particular epoch, and encrypted so that it is confidential to the members of the group in that epoch.
+: An MLS protocol message that is signed by its sender, authenticated as coming from a member of the group in a particular epoch, and encrypted so that it is confidential to the members of the group in that epoch.